Neverness to Everness background

 • High dependency on a secondary hyper-carry — she opens the door, but needs a finisher to close the fight

 A high-ceiling boss killer whose damage can rival T0 banners when piloted by a skilled player.
-Operates on a complex Power Word system (details in the Technical Deep Dive section below).
+Operates on a complex Power Word system.

 Pros